Nighthawk (Marvel Comics): Kyle Richmond

-After apparently sacrificing his life to stop an organization bent on attacking the Soviet Union, Richmond turns up alive but comatose.
+After apparently sacrificing his life to stop an organization bent on decimating the people of the Soviet Union, Richmond turns up alive but comatose.
 He has a vision of an angel that facilitates his healing and bestows on him a "second sight", which enables him to see criminal acts before they are committed.
-In return, he must punish the would-be criminals.
-Once healed, Richmond becomes Nighthawk once again and fights crime until forced into a confrontation with Daredevil, whom he kills.
-The "angel" then reveals itself to be the demon Mephisto, who transports Nighthawk and Daredevil's corpse to Hell, intending to claim Daredevil's soul.
-Nighthawk battles the demons of Hell and manages to revive Daredevil, and together they escape.
+Richmond becomes Nighthawk once again and fights crime until forced into a confrontation with Daredevil, whom he kills.
+The "angel" reveals itself to be the demon Mephisto, who transports Nighthawk and Daredevil's corpse to Hell, intending to claim Daredevil's soul.
+Nighthawk battles demons and manages to revive Daredevil, and together they escape.
 A sorcerer later purges him of Mephisto's gift.